Skip to Content

 The insurance sector wants to assist the customer in dealing with risks.
 We see a role for the industry when it comes to prevention/awareness and financial education.
 After all, in order to make financial choices, people need financial skills.

-Through the platform Wijzer in geldzaken the Verbond supports the efforts to increase the financial (self)sufficiency of Dutch people.
-We sit on the programme council, steering committee and expert teams.
-We also participate in Pensioen3daagse and the Week of money.
+Through the Money Wise platform, the Association supports efforts to increase the financial (self-)sufficiency of the Dutch population.
+We take a seat on the programme council, steering committee and expert teams.
+We also participate in Pensioen3daagse and the Week of Money.

-The Week of Money is an initiative of Wijzer in geldzaken to teach children and young people how to deal with money, at school and at home.
+Money Week is an initiative of Money Wise to teach children and young people how to deal with money, at school and at home.
 This national project week takes place annually around the end of March.
 By making children and young people financially aware, the foundation is laid for financial independence in adulthood.
-After all, learning young is done old!
-After all, learning young is done old!
+After all, what you learn when you're young is what you do when you're old!

-We think it is important to let children, parents and teachers think about dealing with money and the financial consequences of risks at least once a year.
+We think it is important to have children, parents and teachers at least once a year reflect on dealing with money and the financial consequences of risks.
 Insurance plays an important role in this.

-For the Week of money, the digital game Fix your Risk has therefore been developed.
-In a playful and interactive way, guest lecturers discuss the role of insurance in our society with Fix je Risk.
-Hedging risks and providing security makes many activities and activities possible.
+For the Week of Money, the digital game Fix your Risk has been developed.
+In a playful and interactive way, guest lecturers discuss the role of insurance in our society with Fix your Risk.
+Hedging risks and providing certainty makes many activities and activities possible.

 Je kunt deze video alleen afspelen als je onze marketingcookies accepteert.